ganeshbytecoder/bytecoder-interview-preparation/module1/src/main/java/com/bytecoder/Introduction.md

 **Developed centralized Authentication service in spring security** and role based features for the dashboard

 **Developed a high-performance PySpark pipeline reducing batch processing time from 27 hours to under 50 minutes, enabling to creation of features for our LLM Agents and machine-learning models. which help reduced our turn-around time for our new partners onboarding**

+* how are you ? . how's your day so far ?

+what will be process of interview ->

+is there leadership principles gonna be asked ?

+what are the key points to remember ?

+any suggested topics and questions to revise before interview ?